tmr08c/basicbrogrammer.github.io/content/articles/using-github-to-crosspost-to-dev-to.md

 <br>

-Next step will be to run the crosspost-markdown action and pass in the necessary arguments (content-dir & dev-to-token).
+Next step will be to run the `crosspost-markdown` action and pass in the necessary arguments (`content-dir` and `dev-to-token`).
 These can be set in the [secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) section of your repo's settings.

 ```yaml
 jobs: